Samsung/tizen-docs/docs/application/design/wearable/ui-components/rotary-selectors.md

 -   **Select**

-    An option performs its assigned task when users tap it, regardless of whether or not it’s in focus.
+    An option performs its assigned task when users tap it, regardless of whether or not it's in focus.
 A tap on the center of the screen triggers the task of the item in focus.
 If an item is a toggle button, tapping the item or its option detail switches its state.

 ## Design specs